Munemitsu-Sasaki family collection

 Sasaki family biographical note

 A collection of photographs, documents, and keepsakes on the Munemitsu and Sasaki families, chronicling their experiences as Japanese Americans in Southern California and as internees in Southwestern incarceration camps.
+These papers also notably document the Munemitsu family's minor involvement relating to the Mendez v.
+Westminster court case which desegregated Mexican-only schools in Orange County.

 Arranged by family, then primarily in chronological order.
 More information in physical arrangement is found in the Series notes.